Today’s Wonder of the Day was inspired by Sydney. Sydney Wonders, “Why did people wrap mummies?” Thanks for WONDERing with us, Sydney!

-November 4 is celebrated as King Tut Day to remember that date in 1922 when the tomb of Egypt’s “child king” was discovered.
-More than 3,000 years ago, Tutankhamun became the King of Egypt when he was just 9 years old.
+King Tut Day is celebrated each November 4 to remember that date in 1922 when the tomb of Egypt's “child king" was discovered.
+More than 3,000 years ago, Tutankhamun became the King of Egypt when he was just nine years old.

 His rule came to an end less than 10 years later upon his untimely death.
 Since then, he has become one of the best-known Egyptian kings.

 The researchers who uncovered his tomb found a stone sarcophagus that held three coffins nested inside each other.
 The final coffin was made of solid gold.